BabyTree Surrogacy: U.S. Surrogate Payment & Compensation Guide

 What Factors Influence How Much Surrogates Get Paid?

-Surrogate compensation varies based on multiple factors, such as prior experience, location, health insurance coverage, past pregnancy history, and the policies of the agency involved.
-Surrogates who have completed successful journeys typically receive higher compensation, as their experience and demonstrated track record help minimize risk and provide greater reassurance to intended parents and fertility clinics.
+Surrogates who have completed successful journeys typically earn higher compensation, as their proven track record helps reduce risk and provides greater reassurance to intended parents and fertility clinics.

 Base Pay for First-Time Surrogates